 You can also Watch / Listen to the Live HERE

-September 30th marks a new Canadian national holiday - National Day for Truth and Reconciliation.
+September 30th marked a new Canadian national holiday in 2022 - National Day for Truth and Reconciliation.

 See Blog #50 for 10 ways to teach your child/students about diversity (including using music)